harryosmar/composer-repo-type-path/readme.md

-# Use of Composer Repositories Type Path
+# Experiment Use of > Composer Repositories Type Path

 ## Code Structure